jason-kerney/blog/_drafts/2024-08-29-tools-to-manage-tech-debt.md

 ## Overview ##

 In this article, we shift the focus from the confusing term "Technical Debt" to a more practical and actionable approach of managing technical risk.
-We explore the three general mediums that technical risk is found in and provide measures for evaluating the likelihood and severity of potential problems.
+The measures I provide are general enough to cover the various parts of an IT infrastructure.
+They may manifest differently depending on which part of the infrastructure they are in, but they are the same measure.
+These measures are intended to evaluate the likelihood and severity of a risk manifesting as a problem.
 By implementing a risk mitigation framework, you can prioritize and address risks effectively, ensuring the long-term stability and success of your IT systems.

 I will be giving you a list of measures that allow you to examine what risk is inherent in the system.
 These measures attempt to be objective however, they may require a subjective way to determine how much impact they have.
 There are two kinds of measures.
 Those that measure the first is one that measures the risk of a technical item causing a problem.
 The second measures the severity if a problem arises from a technical debt.